International Field Experience in Accounting

 You make payments toward these charges just like you would for tuition, electronically through Campusnet or by cash/check through the Cashier’s desk in Main Classroom or by mail.
 The remaining program fee (-$250) will be on your CSU financial account once accepted on the program.
 If your program fees are not paid by payment deadlines, you may be removed from the program but still owe the fees.

-In order to apply Fall financial aid toward the fees, the student must provide the CISP with a copy of their financial aid award for 2015-16 reflecting that the student has enough Fall aid to cover both their tuition costs of all courses taken in the Fall term and the program fee.
-This printout must be submitted to the Center for International Services and Programs by the payment deadline.
+*In order to apply Fall financial aid toward the fees, the student must provide the CISP with a copy of their financial aid award for 2015-16 reflecting enough Fall finanical aid to cover both the tuition costs of all courses taken in the Fall term and the program fee.
+A hard copy/ printout of the award must be submitted to the Center for International Services and Programs by the first payment deadline of May 29.

-There are two scholarships available to students on this short term program.
-Eligible students can apply for the CISP Education Abroad Scholarship (click on the link to go to the eligibility requirements for the scholarship as well as to downloan the application forms).
-Additionally, the Northeast Ohio Chapter of the Institute of Internal Auditors may donate scholarship money.
-Contact the program director for details.
+There is a scholarship available to students on this short term program.
+Eligible students can apply for the CISP Education Abroad Scholarship (click on the link to go to the eligibility requirements for the scholarship as well as to download the application forms).

-If you are not a United States citizen (even if you are a Permanent Resident), you may need a visa to enter the Czech Republic and Austria.
+If you are not a United States citizen (even if you are a Permanent Resident), you may need a visa to enter the Czech Republic and Germany.
 If you have any questions regarding visas, contact the Center for International Services and Programs.
 The staff will assist you in making any visa applications necessary.

 Dr. Heidi Meier C.P.A